radar/guides/gem-development.md

 Bundler has detected our gem and has loaded the gemspec and our gem is bundled just like every other gem.

-To run the `rspec` command for our bundle, we must use `bundle exec rspec`.
-This will use the bundled version of rspec rather than the system version.
-We can run it now by running `bundle exec rspec spec` to test precisely nothing.
-At least it works, right?

 We can write our first test with this framework now in place.
-For testing, we create a new RSpec file for every class we want to test at the root of the _spec_ directory.
+For testing, first we create a folder to put our tests in called _spec_ (`mkdir spec`).
+We then create a new RSpec file for every class we want to test at the root of the _spec_ directory.
 If we had multiple facets to our gem, we would group them underneath a directory such as _spec/facet_ but this is a simple gem, so we won't.
 Let's call this new file _spec/foodie_spec.rb_ and fill it with this content:

     describe Foodie::Food do
       it "broccoli is gross" do